 For example, if you draw a road network within a block, it may include a driveway that curves.
-In correspondence with the rule for drawing bends in roads (see 220.127.116.11.
-Draw bends), they must be drawn smoothly:
+According to the rule for drawing bends in roads (see 22.214.171.124.
+Drawing turns) a turn is drawn smoothly:

 As you continue drawing the road network, that bend will become part of a T-shaped intersection: